PrAkHaR-BitsPilani/A.6969/README.md

 # A.6969
 This is a tool to draw patterns which are a result of drawing a shape/s repeatedly.
+Different patterns can be obtained by changing the draw(*args) method